 A few college semesters ago, a friend of mine took me out to lunch.
 I had never been to Rockfish but I love seafood and thought it was worth a shot.
 We decided to just have a couple of appetizers.
-After a glance through, I saw Jalapeno soup on the menu and just knew I had to try it.
-It is one of my obsessions to eat everything spicy since when I was a kid I despised spicy food.
+After a glance through the menu I stumbled upon a jalapeno soup on the menu and just knew I had to try it.
 When the bowl came out to my dismay it was white and creamy!
-Creamy Jalapeno soup?
+Creamy jalapeno soup?
 Yes, it was strange but after a few bites I was completely hooked.
 That’s the inspiration behind this Roasted Jalapeno Soup.

-Preheat oven to 400F and place de-seeded and de-ribbed jalapenos faced down on a cookie sheet lined with parchment paper.
-Roast jalapenos for 10 to 15 minutes till the skin is lifting from the jalapeno.
-Pull from oven and peel skin from jalapeno.
-Removing the skins is optional.
-I like the flavor of the roasted skin so I leave the skin on.
+- Preheat oven to 400F and place de-seeded and de-ribbed jalapenos faced down on a cookie sheet lined with parchment paper.
+Roast jalapenos for 15 minutes till the skin is lifting from the jalapeno.